micmejia/bible-dump/NKJV/1 Kings/1 Kgs 8.md

 Now Solomon assembled the elders of Israel and all the heads of the tribes, the chief fathers of the children of Israel, to King Solomon in Jerusalem, that they might bring up the ark of the covenant of the Lord from the City of David, which _is_ Zion.

 ###### 2
-Therefore all the men of Israel assembled with King Solomon at the feast in the month of [^a]Ethanim, which _is_ the seventh month.
+Therefore all the men of Israel assembled with King Solomon at the feast in the month of Ethanim, which _is_ the seventh month.

 ###### 3
 So all the elders of Israel came, and the priests took up the ark.

 ###### 4
-Then they brought up the ark of the Lord, the [^b]tabernacle of meeting, and all the holy furnishings that _were_ in the tabernacle.
+Then they brought up the ark of the Lord, the tabernacle of meeting, and all the holy furnishings that _were_ in the tabernacle.
 The priests and the Levites brought them up.

 ###### 5
 Also King Solomon, and all the congregation of Israel who were assembled with him, _were_ with him before the ark, sacrificing sheep and oxen that could not be counted or numbered for multitude.